chef/chef-server/doc/openresty-deploy-plan.md

    *Nathan, Pauly, or Ian can do this.*

-1. Monitor Errors / Reource Utilization
+1. Monitor Errors / Resource Utilization

    While the load balancer is serving prodiction traffic, monitor that there are not an abnormal number of errors coming from this node and that it is not using exceptionally more resources than the other load balancers.

-## Deploy - External Rotation
+## Deploy - External

-Once we're satisfied with performance and correctness of the initial Openresty load balancer, we can replace the remaining Nginx nodes.
-Note that we will be over-provisioned on load-balancer resources because of the extra Openresty node which will allow us to take down existing Nginx nodes and build Openresty nodes in their place without an adverse impact on performance.
+Once we're satisfied with performance and correctness of the initial Openresty load balancer, we can replace the Nginx on the remaining nodes with Openresty.

 Do the following for each of the Nginx nodes: